 - Oil to fry

-- Remove the stalk from the eggplant, cut it lengthwise into 4 parts and slice each part into thin slices about few millimetres tick.
+- Remove the stalk from the eggplant, cut it lengthwise into 4 parts and slice each part into thin slices about a few millimetres thick.

 - Pour the oil into a frying pot, and put on a high heat (we suggest to use a small deep pot).
 The best oil to fry is EVO oil, or any other oil with a high smoke point.
 The oil has to be hot (180 °C).
-If you can’t measure the temperature try to put into the oil a small piece of bread, and if it starts bubbling then the oil has reached the right temperature.
+If you can’t measure the temperature try to put a small piece of bread into the oil, and if it starts bubbling then the oil has reached the right temperature.
 Use a lot of oil to fry the eggplants, which have to float into it.